 - Location: Consider the local rental market and the property’s proximity to schools, hospitals, and other establishments like stores and activities.

 Pro tip: If you are new to investing in real estate or this is your first multifamily property, consider starting with a smaller unit, like a duplex or triplex.
 Managing multiple units can be challenging, so it’s easy to manage a smaller number of tenants than a large apartment complex.
-It’s also quicker to renovate or sell a smaller property if the need arises.
+It’s also quicker to renovate or sell a smaller property if needed.
 Starting small is a great way to learn the ropes with less risk.

-7. Estimate Your Profits & Losses on the Property of Interest
+8. Estimate Your Profits & Losses on the Property of Interest

-8. Make an Offer on Your Multifamily Property
+9. Make an Offer on Your Multifamily Property

-9. Get Funding & Close on the Property
+10. Get Funding & Close on the Property

 If you’re working with an agent, they should provide you with a closing checklist.
 If not, you can download our free Real Estate Closing Checklist for Buyers to help you complete your transaction and start making a profit.